The Adventure of the Empty House: Film and television

 The story was later adapted in 1986 as an episode of The Return of Sherlock Holmes starring Jeremy Brett.
 The episode is rather faithful to Doyle's story, except that Moran tries to shoot Holmes in Switzerland instead of dropping boulders on him, and it is Watson – not Holmes – that deduces the reason that Moran had for killing Ronald Adair.
 It was the first episode to feature Edward Hardwicke as Dr Watson, replacing David Burke who had played the role in the preceding episodes (Hardwicke reenacted a scene from "The Final Problem" in a flashback, consisting of Watson at the waterfall shouting to Holmes and reading his letter, which had been performed by Burke).

 "The Adventure of the Empty House" was adapted as an episode of the animated television series Sherlock Holmes in the 22nd Century.
 The episode, also titled "The Adventure of the Empty House", first aired in 1999.

 In "The Empty Hearse", the first episode of the third series of Sherlock starring Benedict Cumberbatch which aired on 1 January 2014, Holmes returns to London two years (instead of three) after faking his death.
-Although Watson is surprised that Sherlock is alive, he is furious that Sherlock didn't contact him in the last two years.
+Instead of fainting with surprise that Sherlock is alive, Watson reacts furious and beats Sherlock several times, due to him not contacting him in the last two years.
 He reluctantly teams up with Sherlock to investigate an underground terrorist network.